formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Document Data Classification Result

-Contains all information about Data Classification Result for the document.
+Document Data Classification Result records store the output of classification or LLM-assisted classification processing for a document.
+They preserve the prompt/entity name, generated content, extracted attributes, and audit fields needed to understand when and how classification was produced.

 #### Entity Key Schema